sillydeveloper/resume/src/andrew_ettinger_resume.md

 * * *

 #### Lunar Logic
 ** Software Developer II **
 2004 – 2006
-Technologies: Java, Spring, Hibernate, PHP, Ruby, Rails, mySQL, JavaScript, Prototype, Flash, SVN
+Technologies: Java, PHP, Ruby, Rails, mySQL, JavaScript, Prototype, Flash, SVN

 My team at Lunar Logic was in charge of internal applications for a 180 person development crew their support staff.
 We also provided some light external subcontracting.